January 31 – April 9, 2018

-Francis Alÿs is presenting new paintings and a video created in Mosul in the exhibition Archaic in the Iraqi National Pavilion.
+Francis Alÿs presented new paintings and a video created in Mosul in the exhibition Archaic in the Iraqi National Pavilion in Venice.

 In 2016, Alÿs travelled to northern Iraq on the invitation of the Ruya Foundation, an organization founded in 2012 with the aim of aiding and enriching culture in Iraq.
 Alÿs spent nine days on the frontline in Mosul with the Kurdish Army, or Peshmerga, an experience which continued his exploration of the role of the artist in situations of conflict.
 He wrote about the experience for Artforum: